Forward-swept wing: Stall characteristics

 Any swept wing tends to be unstable in the stall, since the wing tips stalls first causing a pitch-up force worsening the stall and making recovery difficult.
 This effect is less significant with forward sweep because the rearward end carries greater lift and provides stability.

 However, if the aeroelastic bending is sufficient, it can counteract this tendency by increasing the angle of attack at the wing tips to such an extent that the tips stall first and one of the main characteristics of the design is lost, on a conventional wing the tips always stall first.
 Such a tip stall can be unpredictable, especially where one tip stalls before the other.

 Composite materials allow aeroelastic tailoring, so that as the wing approaches the stall it twists as it bends, so as to reduce the angle of attack at the tips.
 This ensures that the stall occurs at the wing root, making it more predictable and allowing the ailerons to retain full control.

 History

-Prewar studies
+Pre-WWII studies

-Belyaev, the author of the below mentioned DB-LK project, tested forward-swept wing gliders BP-2 and BP-3 in 1934 and 1935.
+Viktor Belyaev tested forward-swept wing gliders BP-2 and BP-3 in 1934 and 1935.
 Other prewar design studies included the Polish PWS Z-17, Z-18 and Z-47 "Sęp" series.